pha4ge/SARS-CoV-2-Contextual-Data-Specification/README.md

 Due to **JSON** format limitation, it deviates slightly from the collection template where the "required" (colour-coded yellow) fields are set as required and both the "strongly recommended" (colour-coded purple) and "optional" (colour-coded white) fields are both set as optional.

 ### Standard operating procedure

 A **Standard Operating Procedure (SOP)** containing instructions for using the collection template.
 This SOP provides users with step-by-step instructions for populating the template, looking up standardized terms, and how best to structure sample descriptions.
 Also included are a number of ethical, practical, and privacy considerations for data sharing.
 The SOP is available in protocols.io under the DOI [dx.doi.org/10.17504/protocols.io.btpznmp6](https://dx.doi.org/10.17504/protocols.io.btpznmp6).

 ### Supporting materials

 #### [PHA4GE to sequence repository field mappings](PHA4GE%20to%20Sequence%20Repository%20Field%20Mappings.xlsx)

 A **mapping file** indicating which PHA4GE fields correspond to which fields within the different repository submission forms is provided to facilitate data transformations for submissions.
+Field mappings to the following repositories are available in the document:

+- GISAID
+- ENA
+- NCBI
+- WHO

 #### Submission protocols

 Submission protocols are available for the following data repositories:

 ##### NCBI